Tanya

 That nervous feeling of “imposter syndrome” when starting something new is normal.
 But what Tanya Loa experienced while working at a prestigious Chicago university hospital was different.
 She was more than qualified for the job, but as the only woman of Mexican heritage on staff, Loa just never felt like she belonged.

-That all changed when she arrived at St. Augustine College at Lewis University to earn an associate’s degree in Respiratory Therapy, receiving the training needed to work as a respiratory therapist in hospitals, home care, pulmonary clinics, and other healthcare environments
+That all changed when she arrived at St. Augustine College at Lewis University to earn her Associate of Applied Science degree in Respiratory Therapy — a CoARC-accredited program designed to train students for clinical careers in hospitals, home care, pulmonary clinics, and other healthcare environments.

 The road to St. Augustine was not without its challenges.
-Loa’s parents didn’t finish high school, so the process of applying to college and getting financial aid was so daunting that she almost gave up.
+Loa’s parents didn’t finish high school, so the process of applying to college and navigating financial aid felt overwhelming at first.

 “Half of my classes are online, and half are in person, so it’s the perfect balance right now,” she says.
 “And since a lot of classes are online, my classmates become my immediate support system.
 That’s a big part of why I’m doing so well.”

-Loa is on track to graduate from St. Augustine College at Lewis University in 2027, when she will become the first person in her family to earn a college degree—an accomplishment that once felt impossible.
+On track to graduate in 2027, Loa is set to become the first person in her family to earn a college degree — an accomplishment that once felt impossible.

 “Even if you’re coming from the south side of Chicago like I am,” she says, “St. Augustine’s teachers and programs make the dream come true.”